richarddun/Llogos/readme.md

 - Currently mocks an LLM response.
 - Uses all provided selectors to generate a userscript that hides those elements.
 - Injects the script live into the page.
+- Shows the generated userscript in an on-page overlay.

 ---